joshbegley/nyt-latest/README.md

-**Hollywood Writers’ Strike Endangers Broadway’s Night to Shine**\
+**Hollywood Writers’ Strike Puts the Tony Awards in Jeopardy**\
-`The Tony Awards, set to be telecast on June 11, is Broadway’s biggest marketing moment.
+`The Tonys, set to be telecast on June 11, are Broadway’s biggest marketing moment.
 But the strike by the Writers Guild of America means the show might not go on.`\
 https://nytimes.com/2023/05/12/theater/writers-strike-tony-awards.html?searchResultPosition=1

 **Why P-22 Is Still Everywhere in Los Angeles**\